List of Batwoman characters: Kate Kane / Batwoman

-After telling Jacob about Kate's current state, he and Alice break into the Sionis residence and take “Circe” to the abandoned Crow's headquarters where they confirm she is Kate Kane.
+After telling Jacob about Kate's current state, he and Alice break into the Sionis residence and take "Circe" to the abandoned Crow's headquarters where they confirm she is Kate Kane.
 Upon obtaining "Circe" and getting DNA printing, Jacob and Alice use some items to cause Kate to remember some things prior to Tatiana and some False Face Society members attacking.
 Ryan finds her and brings her to Wayne Tower.
 Mary had to sedate her when Kate experiences a mental battle between her younger self and "Circe".
 Upon pulling off a trick with Sophie, "Circe" confronts Black Mask where she stabs him in the hand wanting to know why she has Kate's memories.
 "Circe" fools Luke, Sophie, and Mary by having them think that Kate is in control so that she can access the other parts of the Batcave.
 After a fight with Ryan, "Circe" makes off with the villain items and gives them to Black Mask while "Circe" rips apart the Batwoman suit.
 During a showdown at a bridge, Ryan and Alice use the vapors of the Snakebite on "Circe" where she and Alice fall into the river.
-The vapors and being resuscitated by Ryan purge "Circe" from Kate.
+The vapors and being resuscitated by Ryan purge the "Circe" persona from Kate.
 After giving Ryan her blessing to continue as Batwoman, Kate leaves Gotham City stating to Sophie that she is going to visit her father and Supergirl before going on a quest to find Bruce.